-- Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and pre-appointment checks - Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff
+- appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and pre-appointment checks - appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff

-15. Training
+16. Training

-15.1 All staff
+16.1 All staff

-All staff members undertake safeguarding and child protection training at induction, including on whistle-blowing procedures and online safety, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
+All staff members undertake safeguarding and child protection training at induction, including on whistle-blowing procedures and online safety, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse, exploitation or neglect.
 This training is regularly updated and is:

-- Integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - In line with advice from the 3 safeguarding partners

-- Include online safety, including an understanding of the expectations, roles and responsibilities for staff around filtering and monitoring - In line with the Teachers' Standards to support the expectation that all teachers: - o Manage behaviour effectively to ensure a good and safe environment - Have a clear understanding of the needs of all pupils
+- integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - in line with advice from the 3 safeguarding partners - include online safety, including an understanding of the expectations, roles and responsibilities for staff around filtering and monitoring - in line with the Teachers' Standards to support the expectation that all teachers: - o manage behaviour effectively to ensure a good and safe environment - o have a clear understanding of the needs of all pupils

-All staff have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+All staff have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of becoming involved with or supporting terrorism and to challenge extremist ideas.
 Staff also receive regular safeguarding and child protection updates, including on online safety, as required but at least annually (for example, through emails and staff meetings).

 Contractors who are provided through a private finance initiative (PFI) or similar contract also receive safeguarding training.
 Volunteers receive appropriate training on induction.

-15.2 The DSL and DDSLs
+16.2 The DSL and DDSLs

 The DSL and DDSLs undertake child protection and safeguarding training at least every 2 years.
 In addition, they update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).
 They also undertake Prevent awareness training.

-15.3 Those in governance
+16.3 Those in governance

-All trustees and governors receive training about safeguarding and child protection at induction, which is regularly updated.
+All trustees and members of the local governing boards receive training about safeguarding and child protection at induction, which is regularly updated.
 This is to make sure that they:

-- Have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge - Can be assured that safeguarding policies and procedures are effective and support the school to deliver a robust whole-school approach to safeguarding
+- have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge - can be assured that safeguarding policies and procedures are effective and support the school to deliver a robust whole-school approach to safeguarding

-15.4 Recruitment - interview panels
+16.4 Recruitment - interview panels

 At least one person conducting any interview for any post at the school has undertaken safer recruitment training.
 This covers, as a minimum, the contents of Keeping Children Safe in Education, and is in line with local safeguarding procedures.
 See appendix 2 of this policy for more information about our safer recruitment procedures.

-15.5 Staff who have contact with pupils and families
+16.5 Staff who have contact with pupils and families